Bad Dreams (The Wire): Plot

 Frank's arrest makes him a pariah within the union, but he is allowed to work a ship.
 Bruce tells Frank that the arrest has dried up his political support.
 Beadie urges Frank to come forward as an informant to save himself, telling him that there are different kinds of wrong and that he is better than those he has gotten involved with.
 Frank comes to the detail and agrees to cooperate, so Nick can get leniency and Ziggy can be moved to a safer jail, on condition that he does not give up any union men.
 Pearlman agrees on straight probation for Frank and Nick.
-Frank agrees to return with a lawyer the next day.
 Vondas convinces Nick to set up a meeting with Frank with the promise of helping Ziggy, causing Frank to reconsider his deal with the police.
 Frank decides to meet The Greek and Vondas alone underneath the Francis Scott Key Bridge, putting his son above his dreams for the docks.
 However, by this point The Greek has been tipped off by Agent Koutris that Frank has turned informant, making it unlikely that Frank will survive the meeting.

 Stringer tells Omar that Brother Mouzone was responsible for torturing and killing Brandon, offering to give him up if Omar will cease his pursuit of the Barksdale Organization.
-With the aid of his crew, Omar knocks out Mouzone's partner Lamar and shoots Mouzone himself as he answers the door of his hotel room.
+With the aid of his crew, Omar knocks out Mouzone's partner Lamar and shoots Mouzone.
 When Omar explains why he is there, Mouzone tells him that he has been misinformed.
 Omar believes his story and phones for an ambulance on his way out of the hotel.